KryptaPay/kryptapay-js-client/README.md

 # kryptapay-js-client

-## This package allows you to abstract https requests and manage sessions in a React Native Expo application.
+## This package allows to abstract https requests and manage sessions in a React Native Expo application.

 ### Installing